jpineda30/Project-2/readme.md

 5. In the **Patients** page, you can add a new patient by clicking the **Create** button.

 6. Fill in the form all the patient's information and clinical history.
-Then, click the **Save**.
+Then, click the **Save** button.
 <p>&nbsp;</p>
 <img src="./views/images/create-patient.png" width="300"/>
 <p>&nbsp;</p>

-7. You can always view, edit, or delete a patient using the buttons on the left side.
+7. You can always view, edit, or delete a patient using the buttons on the right side.
 <p>&nbsp;</p>
 <img src="./views/images/edit-buttons.png" width="350"/>
 <p>&nbsp;</p>